Carbon sequestration: Forestry

+Total forest carbon stock, by carbon pool, 2025.

 Forests are an important part of the global carbon cycle because trees and plants absorb carbon dioxide through photosynthesis.
 Therefore, they play an important role in climate change mitigation.
-By removing the greenhouse gas carbon dioxide from the air, forests function as terrestrial carbon sinks, meaning they store large amounts of carbon in the form of biomass, encompassing roots, stems, branches, and leaves.
+By removing the greenhouse gas CO_{2} from the air, forests function as terrestrial carbon sinks, meaning they store large amounts of carbon in the form of biomass, encompassing roots, stems, branches, and leaves.
 By doing so, forests sequester approximately 25% of human carbon emissions annually, playing a critical role in Earth's climate.
 Throughout their lifespan, trees continue to sequester carbon, storing atmospheric CO_{2} long-term.
 Sustainable forest management, afforestation, reforestation are therefore important contributions to climate change mitigation.

 An important consideration in such efforts is that forests can turn from sinks to carbon sources.
 In 2019 forests took up a third less carbon than they did in the 1990s, due to higher temperatures, droughts and deforestation.
 National-scale forest inventory data also shows trends from 1999 to 2020 that some forests were already approaching climate thresholds shifting them from carbon sinks to carbon sources.
 The typical tropical forest may become a carbon source by the 2060s.